-$$k_F \cdot M = \sum p_i \cdot q_i \quad \rightarrow \quad \frac{dPIA}{dt} = -k_F \cdot Ah$$ creation of money from nothing.
+$$k_F \cdot M = \sum p_i \cdot q_i \rightarrow \frac{dPIA}{dt} = -k_F \cdot Ah$$

+The growth of expenditure, what we have called the PIA of the economy, does not necessarily have to be related to the flow of savings, understood as monetary injection coming from the creation of money from nothing.
 However, it is this interdependence between apparently unrelated variables, which the mathematical structure of a theory forces us to formulate a posteriori, that constitutes the magic that surrounds science and the reason why we believe that there really exist in nature a reduced set of mathematical relations with which we can explain what is happening around us.
 In this sense, the scientist is a believer who in no way differs from other believers, and like them, he bases his faith on the silent dialogue he establishes with nature.